oguimbal/jcool-docs/general/graphql.md

 Typically, a GraphQL API consists of a single HTTP address (for our staging API, this is https://api.staging.justice.cool/v1) that responds to POST requests.

-In order to simplify development, navigating to the API address with a browser (i.e. making a GET request) displays a request editor : [the "playground"](/playground.md).
+?>In order to simplify development, navigating to the API address with a browser (i.e. making a GET request) displays a request editor : [**the "playground"**](/playground.md).

 The text of the requests you create (in [the playground](/playground.md), for example) will have to be put in the body of the POST requests you will make to the api, which will then answer you in a JSON format that "looks" like the format defined in your request.

 !> The HTTP headers should be specified in a tab, next to "Query Variables".
-You will have to specify your API key in the form {"Authorization": "Bearer YOUR API KEY"} in order to authenticate yourself to our api (and the same header should be specified in your POST requests).
+You will have to specify your API key in the form `{"Authorization": "Bearer YOUR API KEY"}` in order to authenticate yourself to our api (and the same header should be specified in your POST requests).

 !> **This is optional (you can stay with POST and pure JSON documents)**, but depending on the technology you are using, it is likely that tools are available to automatically generate the types corresponding to the requests you will create.
 For example https://www.graphql-code-generator.com/ supports a number of technologies.